stefvw93/tover-template/readme.md

 Webpack configurations are found in `_webpack` (by default).

+Various (node) package scripts can be found in `_scripts`, if you wish to change these.

 ## Other

 Using an ESLint plugin for your IDE is recommended.

 Directories prefixed with a *"_"* can generally remain untouched, unless you know what you are doing and want to change things about the project setup.
-Directories prefixed with a *"."* should not be touched.
-These contain compiled or otherwise processed code.*
+Directories prefixed with a *"."* should not be touched.* These contain compiled or otherwise processed code.

 <sub>*The only exception may be the `.vscode` directory, which contains workspace settings for VSCode.</sub>